LiveTL/LiveTL/README.md

 Load the `build` directory in Chrome developer mode.

 ### Hot Reload
-Enable `chrome://flags/#allow-insecure-localhost`
+Enable `chrome://flags/#allow-insecure-localhost` to use hot module and UI component reloading.

 ## Developers

-LiveTL is developed by [these fine people](https://github.com/LiveTL/LiveTL/graphs/contributors).
+LiveTL is developed by [these fine people](https://github.com/LiveTL/LiveTL/graphs/contributors)!